 The current distinction between deduction, induction and abduction has a long and complicated history that was heavily influenced by competing views about the nature of logic, knowledge and science.
 This distinction changed with time, but it started in ancient Greece with Aristotle's Prior Analytics, or at the very least it was heavily influenced by it.
 According to Aristotle, every inference is composed by two premises and a conclusion.
 Every premise affirms or denies a single predicate of a single subject.
 The subject and predicate terms of the different premises are connected by a middle term that appears once in each premise.
 This combination of terms implies the conclusion.
-The subject of the conclusion is the minor term and predicate of the conclusion is the major term.
-The major premise contains the major term and the minor premise contains the minor term.
-The deduction consists of the inference of a conclusion from a major premise and a minor premise (An.Pr.
-II, 23, 68b, 30-35).
+The subject of the conclusion is the minor term and predicate of the minor term.
+The major premise contains the major term and the minor

-&lt;sup>9 The ease with which Socratic induction was associated with abduction and Whewell's colligation can be criticised, but the association is not without merit.
+9 The ease with which Socratic induction was associated with abduction and Whewell's colligation can be criticised, but the association is not without merit.
 In a Socratic induction the essential traits that determine the nature of something, or the cause of an event, are intuited, while in an abduction a surprising fact is explained by inferring the condition necessary for its occurrence, and in Whewell's colligation the reasoner unifies facts together in a new way.
 The three notions are about intuitive mental operations that occur when one is coming up with a scientific explanation.
 If the essential traits of something (or the cause of an event) are necessary conditions for its occurrence and unify its instances, then the three mental operations are one and the same.